Contributions to Medicine

 In his successful procedure to insert an FDA-approved artificial hip, Dr. Mark Coventry opened the era of joint replacement surgery.

-Mayo Clinic leaders sent Dr. Hillier Baker to London with instructions to study the new device and purchase one “on the spot” it could help patients.
+Mayo Clinic leaders sent Dr. Hillier Baker to London with instructions to study the new device and purchase one “on the spot” if it could help patients.

 Following the worst bioterrorism attack in American history, Mayo Clinic developed a test for the prompt detection of a dangerous poison.